casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 --dictionary-address dictionary-eb837c4c92199e66619e163271a7e487704b5be7b103e785ed5b262f36ab6f50
 ```

-Here is some sample output that we will discuss in more detail below.
-The list of boolean values would have 1,000 rows, but we have omitted most rows, because only the first two values in this example are set to "true".
+Here is the sample output that we will discuss in more detail below.
+The list of boolean values would have 1,000 rows, but we have omitted most rows, because only the first two values are set to "true" in this example.

 **Sample response from the "cep78_*_m_1000_p_0" dictionary:**